Create a Website Account - Manage notification subscriptions, save form progress and more.

 Address the envelope as:Eaton County Sheriff's Office - MO"Inmates Name"1025 Independence BoulevardCharlotte, MI 48813No personal or business checks, change or foreign money will be accepted for Inmate Trust Accounts.

 Inmates have access to telephones located in their respective living areas.
-They are reminded that calls are collect calls only, and as such, consideration should be given to those receiving the calls.
-Inmates also have the opportunity to purchase phone cards from the Commissary.
+Inmates have telephone accounts that they can manage through their Commissary account.
 If the phones are abused and calls are made to anyone which are threatening, including calling and harassing witnesses or victims, or violation of telephone company rules, a block is placed on the telephone number and/or phone privileges may be suspended.

 Securus is Eaton County's visitation vendor.
 Please visit Securus Technologies to set up an account and receive calls from the Eaton County Jail to your cell phone.
 Questions regarding the Inmate telephone service can be directed to Securus at 800-844-6591 or visiting Securus Contact Us for billing or connection problems.